Bjerring/Bjerring.github.io/_posts/2019-11-30-Portfolio-Optimization-using-CVaR.markdown

 layout: post
 title:  "Portfolio Optimization using Conditional Value at Risk"
 date:   2019-12-01 18:00:00 +0100
-categories: risk, optimization
+category: equity
+tags: [risk, optimization]
 ---
 {% include lib/mathjax.html %}

 Constructing a portfolio with high risk adjusted returns is all about risk management.
 Here, the mitigration of large loses is of paramount importance, as gains and losses are asymmetric by nature, e.g. if our portfolio's value drops by 10% then we would need to regain 11.1% to neutralize the losses.
+This post is about how to to implement the Conditional Value at Risk measure in a portfolio optimization framework.

 Conditional Value at Risk is a popular risk measure among professionel investors to quantify the potential of large losses.
 The metric is computed as the average of the $$\alpha$$ % worst case scenarios over some time frame.
 The measure is a natural extention of the Value at Risk (VaR) measure proposed in the Basel II Accord.

-CVaR is derived from the Value-of-Risk (VaR) measure.
-The necessity of the introduction of CVaR is due to a long list of implications when using VaR in practice, such as assuming that returns are normmally distribution.
+The necessity of the introduction of CVaR is due to a long list of implications when using VaR in practice, e.g. assuming that returns are normally distribution.
 In addition, the VaR measurement fails to be risk coherent as it lack subadditivity and convexity.
 Here, subadditivity means that a portfolio's risk cannot be more than the combined risks of the individual positions.
-Though, in some special cases this statement becomes violated and it becomes mathematical possible to obtain a risk reduction by dividing a portfolio into two sub-portfolios.
+Though, in some special cases for the VaR metric, this statement becomes violated and it becomes mathematical possible to obtain a risk reduction by dividing a portfolio into two sub-portfolios.
 Intuitively, this does not make any sense and breaks the reason for diversifying a portfolio.

-Conditional Value at Risk is a superior measure and can be defined as
+Conditional Value at Risk is a superior measure of risk and can be defined as
 $$
 \begin{equation}
 CVaR_{\alpha}(X) = E(-X|-X> VaR_{\alpha}(X)),